Man Bites Dog (film): Legacy

 Among the film's admirers are Steve Buscemi, who named Man Bites Dog as part of his top 10 films in The Criterion Collection, and Quentin Tarantino, who attended the very first screening with Buscemi at the 1992 Cannes Film Festival and "absolutely loved the movie".
 When Tarantino tried to attend the second screening, he could not get past the security guard.
 Tarantino took a swing at the guard, whereupon five guards wrestled Tarantino to the floor.
-The movie was a clear inspiration on Tarantino's story for Natural Born Killers, released in 1994.
+The movie was an influence on Tarantino's story for Natural Born Killers, released in 1994, with Tarantino stating the film did "exactly what I was trying to do in the original Natural Born Killers."

 The film is included among the "1001 Movies You Must See Before You Die", edited by Steven Jay Schneider.

 Writing for MTV, Sacha Howells said, "If anything, the film's comment on how documentaries and reality TV manipulate misery and violence for entertainment value is even more relevant now.
 Man Bites Dog premiered the same year that the first Real World episodes aired, before the dozens of increasingly extreme shows that have come since…The disturbing film they left behind has more meaning today than it did when it was made, an indictment of a celebrity-obsessed culture that considers anyone in front of a camera to be a star."